StephMode/StephMode/readme.md

 # Hi, I'm Stephan

-Aspiring Web and Software Developer with +5 years of experience in Project Management and Sales Professional, including management of Software Projects and Partnerships.
+Aspiring Web and Software Developer with +5 years of experience in Project Management and Sales, including management of Software Projects and Technology Partnerships.

 ## On my way to become a web developer at the moment